-- Reports must have the University and Team name (as listed on the ORIGINAL entry form, not team "nicknames") on the cover page.
-Reports missing this identification information will not be scored. - Reports must be bound; unbound reports will not be scored.
+- ^ε Reports must have the University and Team name (as listed on the ORIGINAL entry form, not team "nicknames") on the cover page. - Reports missing this identification information will not be scored. - Reports must be bound.
 Simple spiral bindings are sufficient and preferred.
-Paper clips, 3-ring binders, or clamps are NOT allowed.
-Stapled reports are discouraged and will be penalized 10 points - Report paper may be no larger than 8 1⁄2 inches wide by 11 inches long with the exception of the drawing package.
-A4 paper may be used ONLY if it is cut to a maximum length of 11 inches.
-The drawing package may be on 11 inch long x maximum of 17 inch wide pages.
-A 10 point penalty will be given for the use of oversize paper. - Absolute maximum page count for the report is 60 pages, inclusive of all pages of any type including any form of front and back cover.
-Reports exceeding the maximum page count will be given a 10 point penalty for each additional page. - ¿ All reports should be at least one and one half line spacing, 10-pt Arial font.
-Tables and figures will also be at least 10-pt Arial font.
-Margins should be at least 1 inch on all sides.
-All figures and tables should be clear and readable for the judges.
-The reports will be judged on format and readability.
+Paper clips, 3-ring binders, or clamps are NOT allowed. - Stapled reports will be penalized 10 points - Unbound reports will not be scored. - ^ε Report paper may be no larger than 8 1⁄2 inches wide by 11 inches long with the exception of the drawing package. - A4 paper may be used ONLY if it is cut to a maximum length of 11 inches. - The drawing package may be on 11 inch long x maximum of 17 inch wide pages. - A 10 point penalty will be given for the use of oversize paper. - ^ε Absolute maximum page count for the report is 60 pages, inclusive of all pages of any type including any form of front and back cover. - For reports printed as double sided, blank back-sides of pages WILL be included in the page count with the specific exceptions of: